learn-co-students/module-3-code-challenge-round-1-nyc-web-091718-complete-code-challenge-1541777376/README.md

 ---

-## Step 4 - Comment Feature (Frontend)
+## Step 4 - Comment Feature (Frontend) DONE

 The next feature to approach is the functionality to add comments to a picture.
 First get this working in the browser only without worrying about persistence.

-Filling out the input and clicking 'Submit' should append your new comment as an `<li>` to the comments unordered list element.
-You should also clear out the comment input, so it's an empty field for the next comment to be added.
+DONE Filling out the input and clicking 'Submit' should append your new comment as an `<li>` to the comments unordered list element.

+ DONE You should also clear out the comment input, so it's an empty field for the next comment to be added.
+DONE

-## Step 5 - Comment Feature (Backend)
+## Step 5 - Comment Feature (Backend) DONE

 As before, after optimistically rendering a comment we need to persist the comment to the database.